snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 <!--more-->

 <h2 id="spark">1.
-Apache Spark job</h2>
+Apache Spark support</h2>

-This release lets you run the JSON Schema derivation process as an Apache Spark job - letting you derive your schemas from much larger collections of JSON instances.
+This release lets you run Schema Guru's JSON Schema derivation process as an Apache Spark job - letting you derive your schemas from much larger collections of JSON instances.

 For users of Amazon Web Services we provide a [pyinvoke] [pyinvoke] tasks file to quickly deploy an EMR cluster and run your Schema Guru job on your JSON instances as stored in Amazon S3.